Last Updated on May 11, 2022 by Jeremy

 As such, we have to say that this hotel is especially suited for those who are coming to Pittsburgh in town for business and value the location and boutique hotel ambiance more than other more traditional amenities.

 Overall, the Distrikt Hotel is a posh, modern hotel in downtown Pittsburgh.
-While lacking a bit in conventional amenities, the hotel would be perfect for business travelers or those looking to entertain clients with ambiance, a solid restaurant, and an amazing cocktail bar.
+While lacking a bit in conventional amenities, the hotel would be perfect for business travelers who want to be right in the heart of the city.

-The Distrikt Hotel is located at 453 Boulevard of the Allies in downtown Pittsburgh.
-To book your stay at the hotel, click the previous link.
+The Distrikt Hotel was located at 453 Boulevard of the Allies in downtown Pittsburgh.
+In 2022 it rebranded to be called the Joinery Hotel.